Subtypes

 automatically “converts” the natural number into an integer before

-giving it to g
+giving it to g.

 Since it is always safe to use a natural number anywhere an integer is

-expected, we say that N
+expected, we say that N is a subtype of Z.

 The four basic numeric types can be arranged in a diamond shape, like so: